Skip to content

 Sensors

-• Functional: this instance is responsible for define the internal characteristics of the sensor.
-This instance interfaces with the core through a bus
+• Functional Instance: This instance defines the internal characteristics and behavior of the sensor, interfacing with the core through a bus.

 Functional Instance